bioclick/machine-learning-with-PyTorch-and-Scikit-Learn/README.md

 ## Introduction
 Here we want to start a journey and learn everything from sctrach.
 Therefore, no need to worry about not having a robust backgroung in this field of study.

 We are using [this repo](https://github.com/rasbt/machine-learning-book) as our reference.
 For further information, you can read the book they have provided.
 Below, you find a list of contents we are about to cover.
-Commence the exploration to become hero from zero.
+Commence the exploration to become hero from zero 😎.

 ## Table of Contents
 1. [Chapter 1:](./chapters/01-Machine-Learning-Overview/ch01.ipynb) Machine Learning Overview